eralpship/web-dev-workshop/docs/fetch-data.md

 ...
 "Temperature":{"Metric":{"Value":-11.1,"Unit":"C","UnitType":17}, ...
 ```

+With accuweather's free api access only allows **50** API calls per day.
+If your api calls start returning api limit error.
+You can go to [accuweather developer console](https://developer.accuweather.com/user/me/apps) and delete your app.
+Create a new app to get a new API key.
+Update your code with this new API key.

 ## Using browser fetch API

 Let's put all of this into our react web app.
 Open `WeatherForecast.tsx` and change the `handleOnClick` handler.